Ivan_

 Moved to New York City in 1993 and has dwelled there ever since.

-Studied fine arts at LaGuardia High School, architecture at The Cooper Union, and cities & technology at The Institute of Advanced Architecture of Catalonia.
+Studied fine arts at LaGuardia High School, architecture at The Cooper Union, and urban planning at The Institute of Advanced Architecture of Catalonia.

 Believes in technique, adaptability, patience, storytelling, that touching cold stone or dry wood will never cease to delight, and that no single person has the power to build a community.